yohannes15/AddisMap/README.md

 # AddisMap Shortest Path Finding

-# Introduction -> (This is using Django Templates.
-Check my ReactJS branch to get the code that works with frontend react, and backend Python with Django Rest Framework)
+# Introduction

+## There are two branches in this repository.
+The main master branch is one that uses Django templates with JS for the frontend.

+## Check my other branch (name: reactJS) to get the code for the project that utilizes Django REST Framework as the backend and React as the frontend.
+Both of them are exactly the same.

 This project was inspired by my desire to learn different path finding algorithms.